Seeed-Studio/wiki-documents/docs/ReSpeaker_4-Mic_Linear_Array_Kit_for_Raspberry_Pi.md

 ## Projects

-**Mojing Mojing - A Smart Mirror with ReSpeaker!**: A smart mirror with voice interface control via ReSpeaker.
+[Mojing Mojing - A Smart Mirror with ReSpeaker!](https://www.hackster.io/SeeedStudio/mojing-mojing-a-smart-mirror-with-respeaker-e1ae20): A smart mirror with voice interface control via ReSpeaker.
 We also connect with Wio Link to control other objects!
 Based on Raspberry Pi.

-<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/mojing-mojing-a-smart-mirror-with-respeaker-e1ae20/embed' width='350'></iframe>

 ## Tech Support
 Please submit any technical issue into our [forum](https://forum.seeedstudio.com/).